jcubic/jcubic/README.md

 I'm Jakub T. Jankiewicz and I'm Web Developer from Poland.
 I work for [Roche](https://www.roche.com/) via [ASTEK Polska](https://astek.pl/) where I currently working on ReactJS+TypeScript project.

 ## About me
-* I'm JavaScript expert and currently mastering ReactJS and TypeScript.
-I plan to learn NextJS and GraphQL.
+* I'm JavaScript expert and currently mastering ReactJS, TypeScript, and GraphQL.
+I plan also to learn NextJS.
-* I'm in a process of building [SNApp](https://github.com/jcubic/snapp) in ReactJS+TypeScript and plan to work on [Snippit](https://snippit.dev/) project.
+* <s>I'm in a process of building [SNApp](https://github.com/jcubic/snapp) in ReactJS+TypeScript and plan to work on [Snippit](https://snippit.dev/) project.</s>
 * I love to share my knowledge by [writing technical articles](https://jakub.jankiewicz.org/writing.php) and answering questions on sites like [StackOverflow](https://stackoverflow.com/users/387194/jcubic) and on Social Media.
 I'm also learning how to be good mentor.
 * I would love to have opportunity to become a mentor in more formal way.
 * I'm preparing the next version of my [intro to programming live course](https://koduj.org) that I will put in an auction for [Great Orchestra of Christmas Charity](https://en.wikipedia.org/wiki/Great_Orchestra_of_Christmas_Charity).
 The course will be using my coding platform [Koduj](https://github.com/jcubic/koduj), the MVP was used on first edition of the course.